joncoons/Manufacturing-Vision-Accelerator-AMD64/README.md

 # Manufacturing-Vision-Accelerator-AMD64
-This is the base code for the Manufacturing Vision for amd64 architecture.
+This is the base code for the Manufacturing Vision Accelerator for amd64 architecture.